Old school tattoos.

 • 9 sessions for full color realism.

-Our reception is professionally trained in estimating the amount of sessions needed for any given tattoo.
+Our reception Is trained in estimating the number of sessions.

 A day session with the same tattoo artist has the same price, whether it's color or black and grey.